First Vision: Background

-Smith was born on December 23, 1805, in Vermont, and in 1816, his family moved to a farm just outside the town of Palmyra, New York.
+Smith was born on December 23, 1805, in Sharon, Vermont, and in 1816, his family moved to a farm just outside the town of Palmyra, New York.
 In the first several decades of American society in the 1800s, there was a proliferation of religious options.
 During the Second Great Awakening, revivals occurred in many communities in the northeastern United States.
 The religious environment in the region where the Smith family lived was so intense it is referred to today as the burned-over district.
 In the Palmyra area itself, large multi-denominational revivals occurred in 1816–17 and 1824–25.
 Within eight miles of the Smith family farm, at least four Methodist, three Presbyterian, two Baptist, and several Quaker groups held regular meetings.
 Despite the large number of congregations however, only about 11% of Palmyra residents belonged to any organized religion in 1820, which was in line with the national average.

 Besides organized religion, the Smith family was exposed to a number of other belief systems.
 A large ill-defined group of early Americans have been lumped into the term "seekers".
 This group held a heterogeneous set of beliefs; including that religion with creeds were unnecessary and the apostolic church no longer was on the earth.
 Cunning folk traditions or folk magic was also prevalent in Palmyra; intertwined and considered congruous with Christianity.
 Deism, the belief that God exists but does not intervene in earth, also had a growing hold in American culture with the publication of Thomas Paine's popular book The Age of Reason.